ndau/commands/cmd/ndsh/README.md

     - has a prompt
     - can exit to surrounding shell with `exit` or `quit`
 - launch with a `--net=X` argument, where `X` can be `main`, `test`, `dev`, `local`, or any URL.
 Default to `main`.

-### Planned

 - enter a 12-word phrase after launch: it isn't exposed to your shell history
 - automatically asynchronously discover accounts for a given phrase
-- `await-discovery`: wait for discovery to finish, show progress
 - manually add undiscovered accounts by derivation path

+### Planned

 - manually add nicknamed "foreign" accounts by address
     - or specify them from the command line
 - refer to accounts by nicknames or minimal suffixes